Tool-Use Schemes¶

 invoke them directly, avoiding the invoke_action name-hallucination that the

 on the chat path).
-Leaving tool_use.chat unset keeps it.
+Leaving tool_use.scheme unset keeps it.

 Use when: the default for chat — direct, deterministic name→dispatch.
 The